wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

   * Use the MDL Optimization tool to find the width of the PMOS that makes the switching threshold ($V_m$) equals to half of $V_{dd}$.
 Note that this is a DC analysis.
   * CMOS combinational gate design:
       * Build the 2-input NAND gate, and 2-input NOR gate.
 Keep the NMOS/PMOS of this gate length at 100nm, and NMOS width with 300nm and PMOS width with 600nm.
 Since here, we only care about functionality.
-      * Verify the functionality by feeding in the Pulse wave for all possible input combinations.
+      * Verify the functionality by feeding in the pulse wave for all possible input combinations.
 Take a screenshot of it.
   * The [Logical effort](https://en.wikipedia.org/wiki/Logical_effort) is the ratio of a gate's input capacitance to an inverter's input capacitance, delivering the same output current.
 As mentioned in the slide, it can be measured from delay vs fanout plots.
       * Build an inverter with an NMOS/PMOS length with 100nm, and NMOS width with 300nm and a PMOS width that satisfies the non-skewed inverter derived in problem 2.
       * Use the 2-input NAND gates and 2-input NOR gates built previously, and size it that can deliver identical output current as  the inverter built in previous bullentin.
-[Note that it is possible to use an optimization tool to find the more realistic width using an optimization tool, which is not required here].
+Note that it is possible to use an optimization tool to find the more realistic width using an optimization tool, which is not required here.
       * Find the worst case propagation delay for inverter, 2-input NAND gate, and 2-input NOR gate when their load is 1, 2, 3, 4 copy of itself.
-Find the slope of the delay trend, then report the founded logical effort and verify the concept.
+Find the slope of the delay, then report the founded logical effort and verify the concept.
       *  Verify the worst-case propagation delay input patterns by MDL for the 2-input NAND gate and 2-input NOR gate.
       *  Build the 3-input NAND gate and 3-input NOR gate, and size it properly according to the inverter built in a, according to the slide.
       *  Find the worst-case propagation delay for gates when load is 1,2,3,4 copies of itself.
 Find the slope of the delay trend, then report the founded logical effort and verify the concept.